 It looked like the end of the line for the plastic bodied MacBook design introduced in May 2006.
-The October 2008 MacBook white was the first to dip below the $1,000 mark, but that was because there was absolutely nothing new about it.
-Apple had essentially taken the 2.1 GHz Penryn MacBook, replaced the Combo […]
+The October 2008 MacBook White was the first to dip below the $1,000 mark, but that was because there was not much new about it.
+Apple had pretty much taken the 2.1 GHz Penryn MacBook, replaced the […]

 The Aluminum MacBook uses the same unibody construction as the 15″ MacBook Pro and now has an LED-backlit display.
 The top-end 2.4 GHz MacBook also has a backlit keyboard.
 The Unibody MacBooks use new, more energy efficient versions of the Core 2 CPU: P7350 in the 2.0 GHz model and P8600 in the 2.4 GHz […]